elixir-europe/biohackathon-projects-2021/projects/10/README.md

 - Training modules
   - Review of existing materials
   - Learning plans for the 3 modules
-  - Rought drafts for content
+  - Rough drafts for content
 - Training infrastructure
   - Template repository to create Galaxy-based training event websites
   - Website with an API to list videos supporting Galaxy-based tutorials